Revised Nov. 27, 2020

 Animals in Canada

-According to the Public Health Agency of Canada, there is currently no evidence to suggest that any animal native to Canada (wild, livestock or pets) harbours the virus that causes COVID-19.
+According to both public and animal health experts, there is currently no evidence to suggest that any animal native to Canada (wild, livestock or pets) harbours the virus that causes COVID-19.

 To date, there have not been any reports of livestock being infected by COVID-19 anywhere.
-However, livestock producers should follow normal biosecurity measures as always.
+The Canadian Food Inspection Agency (CFIA) is conducting research on pigs, chickens and turkeys to determine their susceptibility to SARS-CoV-2 and the potential for transmission between animals.
+Livestock producers should follow normal biosecurity measures as always.
 This includes limiting visitors or workers who may have travelled to, or been in contact with, someone from an affected area.
 For more information regarding on-farm disease prevention, producers are encouraged to consult the:

 - National Biosecurity Standards and Biosecurity Principles